InnerGS: Internal Scenes Reconstruction and Segmentation via Factorized 3D Gaussian Splatting: Experiment

-\paragraph{Wrist Motion MRI} We validate our method on a public dynamic MRI dataset \citep{sharafi2025development} with 38 temporal frames, each containing 12 wrist slice views at a resolution of $64 \times 64$.
+We validate our method on the Dynamic MRI of the Wrist dataset, Version 2, obtained from Mendeley Data \footnote{doi: 10.17632/9kx5xp7h6d.2} under the CC BY 4.0 license \citep{sharafi2025development}, with 38 temporal frames, each containing 12 wrist slice views at a resolution of 64 × 64.
 We use 33 frames for training and hold out every 8th frame for testing.
 As a strong static baseline, we use the ground-truth image from the preceding timestamp (i.e., test time $t{-}1$) as the prediction for the current test frame $t$.
 This setup simulates an oracle model that perfectly memorizes and reuses the prior anatomical structure without modeling temporal dynamics.
 We initialize $35^3$ 3D Gaussians in the canonical space and train our model to convergence in approximately 45 minutes.

 Table \ref{tab:wrist_results} presents comparison between our method and this baseline, it shows that our method consistently outperforms the baseline, with particularly large gains at later timestamps with larger anatomical motion.
 Figure~\ref{fig:hand_axial} shows slice-wise reconstructions at Time~$=16$, illustrating anatomical consistency across the volume.
 Figure~\ref{fig:hand_temporal} presents predictions over time for two representative slices, highlighting our model’s ability to track wrist motion at different depths.
 These results highlights our method’s ability to capture nontrivial anatomical changes that static models fail to handle.